 - Hybrid – this is a strain composed of two unknown parents

 - IBL or Inbred Backcrossed Line – this is an outcome of five generations of continuous breeding, backcrossing, or self-pollination.
 And IBL is homozygous or possesses true breeding of particular strains.

 - Phenotype – is the observable, quantifiable, and qualifiable representation of any trait.

 - Trait – this is a genetically determined condition or characteristic; it is a recessive trait as well.

-Other ways to improve your capabilities as a grower is to read, research, and watch videos or guides how this is done.
+Other ways to improve your capabilities as a grower are to read, research, and watch videos or guides on how it is done.
 Finally, make a diary or any form of documentation to record your breeding activities.
-Your goal should not be limited to breeding your own strain but also sharing your newfound knowledge and skills with other breeders.
+Your goal should not be limited to breeding your own strain, but also sharing your newfound knowledge and skills with other breeders.

 Breeding new strains give you a new opportunity to contribute to the growing cannabis industry.
 Who knows, you might be on your way to breed super cannabis strains!